boazsegev/plezi-website/docs/guides/hello_chat.html.md

 Next, we'll use a similar approach on our client-side Javascript.

+### Serving the Auto-Dispatch Client

+Plezi's Auto-Dispatch has a websocket javascript client that gets updated along with Plezi.

+The client is also part of the application template and can be served as a static file / asset... but, this means that the client isn't updated when Plezi is updated.

+To server the updated Plezi Auto-Dispatch javascript client we'll create a `:client` route, using the path of our choice.
+Add the following route at the end of the routes in our hello_chat application script:

+    Plezi.route '/websocket/javascript/client.js', :client

+Remember to restart the application whenever editing anything that isn't an asset of a template, such as the Ruby code (Controllers, Models, Routes, etc').

 ### The Auto-Dispatch PleziClient

 Plezi provids a basic Websocket client that allows us to leverage the auto-dispatch "feel" and style also for our client side code.

-The client is available when using the application template, using the path `/assets/plezi_client.js` (for the mini application starter) or `/assets/javascript/plezi_client.js` (for the larger, default application starter).

-Since we started with a `mini` template, we need to update our client Html to include this file and we need to update our javascript to utilize the new PleziClient dispatcher.

-To include the PleziClient, we will need to add the following line to out `head`
+To include the PleziClient from the route we just wrote, we will need to add the following line to out `head`

-    <script src="/assets/plezi_client.js"></script>
+    <script src="/websocket/javascript/client.js"></script>

 Next, we will want to create a client and define the handlers for the different client side events.
-Since Javascript has different conventions (as well as for improving server-side performance), the javascript event callbacks start with `on` and than the event name. i.e., our client will look something like this:
+For this we simply add callbacks to each of the event-names (the websocket events will start with the `on`). i.e., our client code will look something like this:

     client = new PleziClient(PleziClient.origin + "/" + $('#text')[0].value);
     client.onopen = function(e) {